Pultruded FRP Window Frames

 Ultra-low-energy buildings, arctic and extreme climate zones, institutional projects

-Our flagship 90-series represents the pinnacle of pultruded FRP fenestration performance, engineered for projects in extreme climate zones and ultra-low-energy building standards such as Passive House Premium and MINERGIE-P. The 90 mm frame depth and six-chamber geometry provide a thermal barrier equivalent to approximately 100 mm of mineral wool insulation, achieving certified whole-window K-values as low as 0.8 W/m²K with appropriate glazing selection.
+Our flagship 90-series represents the pinnacle of pultruded FRP fenestration performance, engineered for projects in extreme climate zones and ultra-low-energy building standards such as Passive House Premium and MINERGIE-P. The 90 mm frame depth and three-chamber geometry provide a thermal barrier equivalent to approximately 100 mm of mineral wool insulation, achieving certified whole-window K-values as low as 0.78 W/m²K with appropriate glazing selection.
 The 90-series profile set includes entrance door frame and leaf profiles capable of supporting door leaves weighing up to 130 kg on concealed hinges, as well as lift-and-slide door tracks rated for leaves up to 400 kg.
 All 90-series profiles are manufactured in vinyl ester resin as standard, providing superior long-term dimensional stability and resistance to the moisture cycling that can compromise PVC frames in high-humidity environments.

 Frame material thermal comparison